KorinnaMucsi/bioboom_webshop/README.md

 # bioboom_webshop
-mini webshop for buying healthy products
+A simple mini webshop for buying healthy products